 Goulet Bluff- Shark Bay

 Going to sleep with the sea breeze coming through the window and then listening to the waves crash on the shore is a winner in our books.
 There are no bins, no toilets, nothing.
+Just you and your camp set up.

 This is true blue beach side living!!